flapdragon/re-compile/docs/computer-setup/advanced.md

 ## FNM

 If you work on multiple projects, that use different versions of Node, especially for older or legacy projects, you will likely need a version manager for Node.
-There used to be one fo Windows called Node Version Manager (nvm) but it is being replaced with a new project.
-So I recommend Fast Node Manager (fnm), instead.
+There used to be one for Windows called [Node Version Manager (nvm)](https://github.com/coreybutler/nvm-windows?tab=readme-ov-file) but it is being replaced with a new project called [Runtime](https://github.com/coreybutler/nvm-windows/wiki/Runtime).
 The original [NVM](https://github.com/nvm-sh/nvm) for Linux is still excellent.

-[Fast Node Manager](https://github.com/Schniz/fnm) works on Linux and Windows and is relatively easy to install, but harder than vanilla Node.js.
-I highley recommend it if you're on Windows.
+On Windows, I highly recommened [Fast Node Manager (fnm)](https://github.com/Schniz/fnm) which also works on Linux and is relatively easy to install, but harder than vanilla Node.js.
+It is my favorite on Windows.

 ### Note on installation

 If you are just setting your computer up, and haven't messed with PowerShell, you will likely need to do the PowerShell steps in a certain order.
+Just clarifying the [steps from fnm](https://github.com/Schniz/fnm?tab=readme-ov-file#powershell):

 1. `if (-not (Test-Path $profile)) { New-Item $profile -Force }`
 2. `Invoke-Item $profile`